-According to the imperial bibliography Jingjizhi 經籍志 in the official dynastic history Suishu 隋書 the Shuwang benji was only 1 juan "scroll" long.
+According to the imperial bibliography Jingjizhi 經籍志 in the official dynastic history Suishu 隋書 the Shuwang benji was only 1-juan long.
 In the bibliographies in the Suishu, Jiutangshu 舊唐書 and Xintangshu 新唐書 the book was classified as a geographic treatise.

 The Shuwang benji is a chronicle, but contains a lot of material that belongs rather to the genre of fiction than to historiography.
 It narrates the history of the ancient kings Can Cong 蠶叢, Bo Guan 柏灌 (or Bo Huo 柏濩), Yu Fu 魚鳧, Wang Di 望帝 and Kai Ming 開明.
 Most interesting are the stories about the last two kings.
 The god Du Yu 杜宇 once descended from Heaven, married Lady Li 利 who had been born in a well, and made himself king of Shu, with the title Wang Di.

 There was a man in central China called Bie Ling 鱉靈 who died and was reborn in Shu.
 He then met Emperor Wang and was appointed his counsellor.
-In this function he tamed the floods (like Yu the Great), and Bie Ling 決玉山 and so pushed away the inundations.
+In this function he tamed the floods (like Yu the Great) and so pushed away the inundations.
 The king ordered Bie Ling to control the waters, which he effectfully did, like in northern China Yu the Great 大禹, but with the help of a stone rhino (shi xi 石犀) that served to control the water spirits.
 There is also the story how five strong men (wu ding li shi 五丁力士) dug canals to regularize the floods coming from the mountains.
 The king of Shu once married the "spirit of the mountains" (shan zhi jing 山之精) that transformed into a beautiful girl.

 The book also tells the story how the five strong men (wu ding li shi 五丁力士) opened the way to Shu across the Qinling Range 秦嶺.

 Later authors criticized the Shuwang benji as a collection of phantastic stories that had nothing to do with history, like Bie Ling's ascendance to the Western Heaven, the transformation of Du Yu's soul to a cuckoo (juan 鵑), or the story of the stone rhino (shixi 石犀, or stone oxen, shiniu 石牛) as a magical tool to master the floods.
 The King of Shu was also said to have married a girl that was a substantiation of the spirit of the mountains (shan zhi jing 山之精).
 A lot of these stories were later quoted by Chang Qu 常璩 (c.
 291-361) in his geography Huayang guo zhi 華陽國志.